Tobacco and nicotine inhaling products

 There are specific rules for bulk and specialist tobacconists (see paragraphs 38-39 and 60-62 of the detailed guidance).

-A Q&A document from DH and CTSI is also available.
+A Q&A document from DHSC and CTSI is also available.

 Cigarette lighter refills